neimadVN/workshop-demo-llm/README.md

 # Sort Tasks by AI

-This project provides a function to sort tasks using OpenAI's LLM based on how a 5-year-old child would typically approach them.
+This project provides a function to sort tasks using OpenAI's LLM based on how a 21-year-old person would typically approach them.

 ## Files
 - `sort-tasks-by-ai.js` - The main function that interfaces with OpenAI